ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

 ## Benefits of bridges {#benefits-of-bridges}

-Put simply, bridges unlock developer potential by allowing blockchain networks to exchange data and move assets between them.
+Put simply, bridges unlock numerous use cases by allowing blockchain networks to exchange data and move assets between them.

 Blockchains have unique strengths, weaknesses, and approaches to building applications (such as speed, throughput, costliness, etc.).
 Bridges help the development of the overall crypto ecosystem by enabling blockchains to leverage the innovations of each other.

-Moreover, bridges unlock new use cases and possibilities for both users and developers.
-For example, users can now move assets across different ecosystems, making them more productive.
-For developers and protocols, bridges open up an almost limitless amount of possibilities by expanding the design space for [dapps](/developers/docs/dapps/) across multiple crypto ecosystems.
+For developers, bridges enable the following:

+- the transfer of any data, information, and assets across chains.
+- unlocking new features and use cases for protocols as bridges expand the design space for what protocols can offer.
+For example, a protocol for yield farming originally deployed on Ethereum Mainnet can offer liquidity pools across all EVM-compatible chains.
+- the opportunity to leverage the strengths of different blockchains.
+For example, developers can benefit from the lower fees offered by the different L2 solutions by deploying their dapps across rollups, and sidechains and users can bridge across them.
+- collaboration among developers from various blockchain ecosystems to build new products.
+- attracting users and communities from various ecosystems to their dapps.

 ## How do bridges work? {#how-do-bridges-work}